openphacts/ops-search/README.md

 You need to create a config file similar to [example.yaml](conf/example.yaml) to configure the ElasticSearch data loading.

+To allow external access to the API you may need to change the webservice host setting in your version of the config file to eg '0.0.0.0'.
+You can also change the port where it is accessed.
+Note that we recommend that in production you run the API in a WSGI compatible webserver.

 A description of each element of the configuration follows below:

 ### ElasticSearch